icon-project/relayer-docker/README.md

 ### Prerequisites

-If you're migrating from previous systemctl based deployment, you can continue below.
+If you're migrating relayer from previous systemctl based deployment, you can continue from the steps below.

-  If you're setting up for the first time, please follow the [KMS](https://github.com/icon-project/centralized-relay/wiki/KMS#aws-kms) for setting up the KMS first and then follow the below steps.
+  Otherwise, if you're setting up for the first time, please follow the [KMS](https://github.com/icon-project/centralized-relay/wiki/KMS#aws-kms) for setting up the KMS first and then follow the below steps.

 #### Required Software